ablanco1950/DetectSpeedLicensePlate_Yolov8_Filters_PaddleOCR/README.md

 Another test using the OCR Api from Roboflow instead of paddleOCR:

-DetectSpeed_By_PixelsDistance_And_RoboflowTracker_RoboflowOCR.py
+python DetectSpeed_By_PixelsDistance_And_RoboflowTracker_RoboflowOCR.py

-For this is neccesary to get an api_key from roboflow and put it in line 6 of the programa
+For this is neccesary to get an api_key from roboflow (is free, https://app.roboflow.com/?ref=blog.roboflow.com)  and put it in line 6 of the programa

 Also install: